Dalcoin/BENV/read_me.txt

 4)  Set the initial parameters with the 'parameters.don' files (see documentation for all the details)

-5)  Run the program with 'python exe.py'
+5)  Run the program with 'python exe_BENV.py'

-6)  Find the results in 'results.srt' found in the 'data' folder
+6)  Find results in the 'dat' folder

+    a) Find the density functional parameters in 'Pars.srt'
+    b) Find the nuclear values in 'Vals.srt'

 Examples: